FelixCenusa/portfolio/cv.md

 I had my own cybersecurity firm for a year until we split up.
 I then decided to enhance my skills by enrolling in BTH, a great Software Engineering university in Sweden.
 The program is 3 years and I have just finished the first. (written on of 4th June 2024)

+Helping students who started at BTH after me with the C++ course together with the techer and others.

 ## Education & history
 - **IESL (International English School of Linkoping) 2014-2017**
     - Favourite subject: Math